planetarium/agent8-templates/basic-3d-freeview/PROJECT.md

 ## Project Summary

-This project is a basic 3D viewer that allows users to freely view 3D objects.
-It provides functionality to rotate around objects in 3D space, zoom in/out, and move using the mouse.
-Users can explore 3D models from various angles.
+This project is a 3D character controller with free view camera, built using Three.js and React Three Fiber.
+It features a player character that can be controlled with keyboard inputs in a 3D environment.
+The character supports various animations including idle, walking, running, jumping, punching, and hit reactions.
+The camera follows the character with a free-view perspective, allowing users to navigate through the 3D space.

 ## Implementation Strategy

 This project uses a **Three.js-based 3D approach** because:

-- Free rotation and manipulation of 3D objects is required
+- It requires real-time 3D character animation and control
 - Three.js provides efficient 3D rendering in web browsers
 - React Three Fiber simplifies integration with React components
-- Intuitive controls can be implemented for camera manipulation and interaction
+- The vibe-starter-3d library provides essential character rendering and animation tools

 Key technologies:

 - Three.js for 3D rendering
 - React Three Fiber for React integration
+- @react-three/rapier for physics simulation
-- @react-three/drei for useful Three.js helper components
+- @react-three/drei for useful Three.js helpers
-- Responsive design to support various screen sizes
-- State management for storing camera positions and object settings
+- vibe-starter-3d for character rendering and animation
+- Tailwind CSS for styling

 ## Implemented Features

+- Keyboard-controlled character movement (WASD/Arrow keys)
+- Character animations (idle, walk, run, jump, punch, hit, die)
-- Free orbit camera controls
+- Free view camera that follows the character
-- Zoom functionality
-- 3D object rotation and movement
+- Physics-based character movement with collision detection
-- Various lighting settings
-- Object wireframe mode toggle
-- Different background options
+- Character state management system
-- Basic 3D model loading
+- 3D environment with grid floor
-- Intuitive user interface
-- Camera position presets saving and loading
+- Directional and ambient lighting
-- Screenshot capture functionality
+- Animation system with support for looping and one-shot animations
+- Character bounding box calculations
+- Pointer lock for immersive control

 ## File Structure Overview